shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 },2000)
 ```

-**How to pass readymade function to timeout and interval with arguements :-**
+**How to pass ready
+made function to timeout and interval with arguements :-**

 Normally we can pass the function like `setTimeOut(func(),timeout)`.